wangluheng328/Covid19-and-Crime/submission/README.md

       - makesure that crime_new.csv is also on hdfs
       - run by open spark and type command :load crime_weekday_before_after.scala
       - the crime count from 2019 and 2020 grouped by weekday will be printed on the screen
+    - covid_month_day_series.scala
+      - put covid_month_day_series.scala from ana_code/additional_analysis folder to hdfs
+      - run by open spark and type command :load covid_month_day_series.scala
+      - note that there is not outputting printout for this one, instead if will creates 10 directories in the /stage2 folder
+      - please refer to screenshots named `aa_timeseries_1.png` and `aa_timeseries_2.png`
+    - crime_day_night.scala
+      - put crime_day_night.scala from ana_code/additional_analysis folder to hdfs
+      - run by open spark and type command :load crime_day_night.scala
+      - there will be two dataframes being printed
+      - please refer to screenshots named `aa_daynight_before_after.png`
+    - crime_covid_regression.scala
+      - put crime_covid_regression.scala from ana_code/additional_analysis folder to hdfs
+      - run by open spark and type command :load crime_covid_regression.scala
+      - there will be several outputs of the regression model being printed
+      - please refer to screenshots named `aa_regression.png`

 9. Correlation Analysis